Hey PT Trails Volunteers! The Non-Motorized Transportation Board (NMTAB) is sponsoring a work party next Saturday, November 21st, 9 am to noon,

 Let's get out there and help slick up the trail for the Longest Day of Trails runs on the 20th of June.
 Bring gloves, brush cutters, weed whackers, mowers, ... and sun screen!
 Yay!
 Thanks for your help.

-A bike lane is a striped and signed lane that provides a dedicated space on the road for people on bikes.
-They should be used the same as any other travel lane, so follow the same rules of the road.
+on the road for people on bikes.
+They should be used the same as any

-• Parked cars.
-Be sure you ride far enough over to stay clear of an opening car door
+Things to look out for: • Parked cars.
+Be sure you ride far enough over to stay clear of an opening car door • Vehicles that are turning right without a signal

-Even if your community has a law that says you have to ride in a bike lane, there are exceptions:
+Even if your community has a law that says you have to ride in a bike lane, there are exceptions: • Making a left turn • Passing another bicyclist • Going around hazards

 As with any other lane changes, be sure to first scan, signal and yield.